blindpandas/bookworm/docs/userguides/en/bookworm.md

 ## Introduction

 **Bookworm** is an ACCESSIBLEebook reader that enables blind and visually impaired individuals to read e-books in an easy and hassle free manor.
-The main highlights of bookworm are:
+The main highlights of Bookworm are:

 * Supports popular e-book formats, including EPUB and PDF
 * You can add named bookmarks to mark interesting positions in the text for later reference